Elite-Modding-Team/Hyxcate/README.md

 ![Hyxcate Banner](docs/banner.png)

-**Hyxcate** (a combination of the Greek goddess names Nyx and Hecate) is a grand sci-fi themed adventure mod that mainly introduces new events for day and night to make Survival even more challenging, as well as meteors containing special endgame materials.
+**Hyxcate** (a portmanteau of the Greek goddess names Nyx and Hecate) is a grand sci-fi themed adventure mod that mainly introduces new events for day and night to make Survival even more challenging, as well as meteors containing special endgame materials.
 Originally it started off as a fork of **Nyx** for the **Hexxit II** modpack, it has now evolved into its own standalone mod with many features originating from Nyx being reworked or removed.

 #### **_IMPORTANT: This mod is going to stay on 1.12.2, there are no plans for porting from our side!
 The mod is currently in Beta, things are subject to change and even be removed!_**